-DUPIXENT was evaluated in adult patients whose moderate-to-severe atopic dermatitis was inadequately controlled on topical therapies.1,2
+DUPIXENT was evaluated in a total of 917 adult patients in SOLO 1 and SOLO 2 (16-week trials), and DUPIXENT + TCS was evaluated in 421 adult patients in CHRONOS (52-week trial) whose moderate-to-severe atopic dermatitis was inadequately controlled on topical Rx therapies.

-Primary endpoint across all 3 pivotal trials: Change from baseline to Week 16 in the proportion of subjects with an IGA 0 (clear) or 1 (almost clear) and a ≥2-point improvement1
+Primary endpoint across all 3 adult pivotal trials: Change from baseline in the proportion of subjects with an IGA 0 (clear) or 1 (almost clear) and a ≥2-point improvement at Week 16.1

-EASI, Eczema Area and Surface Index: IGA, Investigator's Global Assessment; NRS, numerical rating scale; TCS, topical corticosteroids.
+EASI, Eczema Area and Severity Index; IGA, Investigator's Global Assessment; NRS, numerical rating scale; Q2W, once every 2 weeks; SC, subcutaneous; TCS, topical corticosteroids.